MicrosoftDocs/fabric-docs/docs/data-science/retail-recommend-model.md

   | 276725 | 034545104X | 0 |
   | 276726 | 0155061224 | 5 |

-- *Users.csv*: User IDs, which have been anonymized and mapped to integers.
+- *Users.csv*: User IDs have been anonymized and mapped to integers.
 Demographic data, such as location and age, are provided if available.
-If this data is unavailable, the value is *null*.
+If this data is unavailable, the value is `null`.

   | User-ID | Location | Age |
   |---|---|---|